metrumresearchgroup/mrgsolve/demo/second_dose.md

 ![](img/unnamed-chunk-6-1.png)<!-- -->

-Another way to do it
+Another way to do it: set `end=-1` to get rid of that simulation time grid and the give `mrgsolve` an ad-hoc vector of times (`add`) to output.

+You will still have to drop the dosing record to avoid seeing that record in the output.

 ``` r
 mod %>%